 How We Build Our Team and Train: We don't have tryouts.
 If you try, and keep trying, you're on our team.
 No one is "cut."
 We create capable and confident riders out of timid, out-of-shape riders, year after year.
 Athletes who are already in good condition from other sports adapt quickly and do very well.

-While we may enjoy some elite results, we are not elitist.
-Instead, we value and promote excellence, believing that ordinary athletes can attain big results through setting goals, mapping a strategy, and giving the task disciplined effort.
+We value and promote excellence, believing that ordinary athletes can attain big results through setting goals, mapping a strategy, and giving the task disciplined effort.
 Our riders will work hard and be transformed by the process.